Out of pocket.

 Remember that thing we said earlier about low hanging fruit?
 Well, it’s not all sour grapes.

-When you’re ready to launch your first few digital transformation projects, it can’t hurt to win early support with by knocking low-risk, high-reward lighthouse projects out of the park.
+When you’re ready to launch your first few digital transformation projects, it can’t hurt to win early support by knocking low-risk, high-reward lighthouse projects out of the park.

 Using our earlier example about improving your onboarding process, implementing workflow and content automation software is an inexpensive way to gather internal sentiment and speed up time to revenue with faster and more accurate data collection.